textpattern/textpattern.github.io/faqs/clean-urls-do-not-work.md

 This is usually an Apache web server issue.

-These and similar problems happen when you use an **Article URL pattern**, as set in the Site section of the Preferences panel, as anything other than ‘?=messy’ on a web server that does not support `mod_rewrite` rules in the *.htaccess* file, or requires additional configuration in order to work.
+These and similar problems happen when you use an **Article URL pattern**, as set in the Site section of the Preferences panel, as anything other than '?=messy’ on a web server that does not support `mod_rewrite` rules in the *.htaccess* file, or requires additional configuration in order to work.
 The *.htaccess* file supplied with Textpattern is designed to work on most Apache servers, but there is no universal solution.

 The Textpattern [Diagnostics](/administration/diagnostics-panel) panel will attempt to warn you if it can determine that clean URLs are not supported on your system.
 However, it doesn't detect all incompatible servers.
 The absence of a warning does *not* mean that your server supports clean URLs.

-The simplest solution is to select ‘?=messy’ for the [Article URL pattern](/administration/preferences-panel#article-url-pattern) preference, and remove or move aside the *.htaccess* file.
+The simplest solution is to select '?=messy’ for the [Article URL pattern](/administration/preferences-panel#article-url-pattern) preference, and remove or move aside the *.htaccess* file.

 Some servers support `mod_rewrite`, but require some additional configuration in order to make it work properly.